CodeScop/Oge-Mai-Field-Guide/allresources.md

 - **Sources:**
   - Forward Base, Mama Tree Battles: Ardis (70 words for 1)
   - MT Battles: Velts (800 words for 0-3)
+  - EldLib Battles: Velts (800 words for 0-3)
 - **Sell price:** 5 Coins (don't sell unless you have >300)
 - **Used for:**
   - FOREST: LF Tailor: Ardi Flame Hair (25)